SanderSpies/WorldState.js/README.md

 the library.
 This way the cognitive strain of using this library is left to a minimum.

 Library features:
-- Immutable  (implemented)
+- Immutable
 - High performance (verification needed)
+- Recursive
-- Recreating parent objects  (implemented)
+- Recreating parent objects
-- Change by value  (implemented)
+- Change by value

   To change all the objects pointing at the same object at once
-- Change by reference  (implemented)
+- Change by reference

   To change only the current object
-- Versioning support (implemented)
+- Versioning support

   Easily jump to different versions the graph.
 This is handy for undo/redo support.
 - ReactWorldStateMixin to make implementing WorldState.js with React easy (not ready yet)